MicroEJ/docs/SDK6UserGuide/gettingStartedIMX93.rst

    This Getting Started has been tested on Windows 10 & 11 with a WSL distribution Ubuntu 22.04.

-This Getting Started is separated in two main parts.
+This Getting Started is separated into two main parts.

 The first part consists of running a demo application on the Virtual Device.
 All you need is: